-Constitutional guarantee of freedom of association is realized by the Law on associations of 7 April 1989, which defines an association as a "voluntary, self-governed and permanent organization, set up for non-profit purposes" (Art.
+A constitutional guarantee of freedom of association is enacted by the Law on Associations of 7 April 1989, which defines an association as a "voluntary, selfgoverned and permanent organization, set up for non-profit purposes" (Art.
 2(1)).
+Under this Law, while all foreigners may join existing associations (as long as their statutes allow this), only permanent residents of Poland may set up such associations.11 Article 4 requires that a non-national be permanently registered in a district on Polish territory prior to establishment of an association.
+This restriction does not apply in cases of foundations, which may be formed under a separate law by all persons, regardless of their residence status.
+The only requirement is that the foundation be located in Poland.12

-Under this Law, while all foreigners may join existing associations (as long as their statutes allow this), only permanent residents of Poland may form such associations.7 However, the term "associate" used in the Law is imprecise and could be understood narrowly to mean "participate in" rather than "establish".
-This restriction was criticized as unduly limiting the application of the constitutional norm (Prof. Hubert Izdebski of Warsaw University) and in
+However, the term "become members of associations" (zrzeszać się w stowarzyszeniach) used in the Law with regard to foreigners is imprecise and could be understood narrowly to mean "participate in" rather than "establish".
+This restriction was criticized for unduly limiting the application of the constitutional norm (Prof. Hubert Izdebski of Warsaw University) and being in contravention of the European Convention of Human Rights (Maciej Bernatt of the Helsinki Foundation of Human Rights).13